Current Research

 As the storage and network technologies evolve rapidly, the CPU performance remains comparatively stagnant as Moore’s law slows in the past years.
 Due to this reason, the CPU running with the heavy-weight storage software can easily become the bottleneck.
 We tackle this problem from various aspects.

 Purely reducing the overhead of storage software is still not enough; system designers must be also device-aware since the emerging hardware typically exhibits bizarre performance behavior.
-For example, NVM has asymmetric read/write performance, device-level IO amplification, and performance variability; RDMA shows limited scalability due to the device-level cache thrashing.
-In this context, I have designed:
+For example, non-volatile storage devices have asymmetric read/write performance, device-level IO amplification, and performance variability; in this context, we designed:

 - a key-value store that uses compacted log to mitigate the IO amplification (FlatStore[ASPLOS’20])